2nd Royal Surrey Militia: Background

-The universal obligation to military service in the Shire levy was long established in England and its legal basis was updated by two Acts of 1557, which placed selected men, the 'Trained Bands', under the command of Lords Lieutenant appointed by the monarch.
+The universal obligation to military service in the Shire levy was long established in England and its legal basis was updated by two acts of 1557 (4 & 5 Ph. & M. cc.
+2 and 3), which placed selected men, the 'trained bands', under the command of Lords Lieutenant appointed by the monarch.
 This is seen as the starting date for the organised county militia in England.
 The Surrey Trained Bands formed part of the army at Tilbury during the Armada campaign of 1588, and some elements saw active service during the English Civil War.
 The Militia was re-established in 1661 after the restoration of the monarchy, and was popularly seen as the 'Constitutional Force' in contrast to the 'Standing Army' that was tainted by association with the New Model Army that had supported the military dictatorship of the Protectorate.
 However, the Militia declined in the years after the Peace of Utrecht in 1713.

 Under threat of French invasion during the Seven Years' War a series of Militia Acts from 1757 re-established county militia regiments, the men being conscripted by means of parish ballots (paid substitutes were permitted) to serve for three years.
 Surrey was given a quota of 800 men to raise and the regiment was formed at Richmond-upon-Thames on 18 April 1759.
 On 3 November the regiment was split into two battalions of five companies each, the 1st or Eastern and the 2nd or Western.
 (Some sources trace the later 2nd Royal Surrey Militia back to this battalion.)
 The Peace of Fontainebleau was signed on 3 November 1762, ending the war, and the regiment was disembodied.
 The following year the two battalions were merged into a single regiment again.